Effective LTL Freight Strategies

 Efficient LTL Shipping with First Call

 First Call Logistics combines industry-best tech with the expertise of a team well-versed in rescuing LTL shipments to get freight delivered on time and eliminate the headaches typically involved with LTL management.
 Real-time shipment tracking through First Call’s Transportation Management System (TMS) and a self-service platform for shippers interested in handling all details of their LTL shipments allows our partners to easily quote, tender and track LTL shipments.

 “Customers can even choose their carriers,” Brock explains.
 “It does put the weight on the shoulders of the customer when they put in information, but it’s really hard to mess it up.
 The system asks for such specific information that it’s almost fail-proof.”

-The right third-party logistics company can make all the difference in your LTL journey.
 At First Call, we’re committed to supporting your supply chain and optimizing freight spend year-round.
 To learn more about our technology and LTL services, contact our team today.